Esbern/semanticGIS/content/Framwork/The Five-Phase of a GIS project.md

 The deliverable for this phase is a formal **project scope** that clearly outlines the external constraints and your specific analytical goals.
 This will be the first chapter in your Design Rationale.

+## 2. Data Modelling: Defining the Characters in Your Story

+Think of the **Project Scope** you just completed as the plot outline for a story.
+This Data Modelling phase is where you define the **characters** who will act in that story.

+The process is a stepwise refinement.
+You'll move from a vague idea of a character (e.g., "the main road") to a precise, detailed "character sheet" that leaves no room for ambiguity.
+This ensures every piece of data you use has a clear and well-defined role to play in your analysis.

+### Step 1: Sketching Your Characters (The Universe of Discourse)

+Your first task is to create a "cast list" for your story.
+This is your **Universe of Discourse (UoD)**—an initial list of all the key concepts, or "characters," in your story (e.g., 'building', 'forest', 'road').

+To give these concepts a concrete form, you must define each one using one of three fundamental **character archetypes**.
+These archetypes provide the basic **template** for how you will describe your data:
+- **The Object**: This is the archetype for discrete, countable "things."
+The template for an Object requires a well-defined boundary.
+Examples include 'building', 'lake', or 'parcel of land'.
+- **The Property**: This is the archetype for the measurable characteristics that describe your Objects or the space they inhabit.
+This archetype has two distinct templates:
+    - **As an Attribute**: A template for a single value attached to a specific Object.
+For example, `room_temperature` is an attribute of a 'room' object.
+    - **As a Field**: A template for a value that varies continuously across space.
+For example, the ambient `outdoor_temperature` across a landscape is a field.

+This initial sketch—defining your characters using these core archetypes—is the foundation for the next crucial step: finding data that can bring them to life.

+### Step 2: The Critical Juncture - The Data Search

+With your preliminary ontology in hand, your first and most important action is to **search for existing datasets** that can represent your concepts.
+The results of this search will determine the entire course of your project, sending you down one of two distinct paths.
+#### Path A: Your Project is Based on Existing Data

+This is the most common path.
+You've used the informal "character list" from your UoD as a search filter to find promising datasets.
+Your task now is a deep, critical investigation of those potential datasets, remembering that "The devil, as always, is in the detail".

+##### 1. The Investigation: From UoD to DoD

+The core of this path is to scrutinise the details of the datasets you've found.
+We describe these formal, detailed specifications of a dataset in terms of a **Domain of Discourse (DoD)**.
+You can think of the DoD as the dataset's official "rulebook," which you'll typically find in its **metadata** or technical documentation.
+Your investigation involves comparing your informal concepts (your UoD) with the precise rules of a dataset's DoD.

+**Let's look at the GeoDanmark example:**

+- Your **UoD** has the concept of a `'road'` for a traffic analysis.
+- You find the `vejmidter` layer in the GeoDanmark dataset.
+- Your investigation of the dataset's **DoD** (its technical specification) reveals their definition of "road" includes not only existing roads but also _planned_ and _demolished_ roads.

+This investigation reveals a critical mismatch.
+The dataset, in its raw form, is not fit for your specific purpose.

+---

+## 2. The Decision: Defining Your Project's DoD

+Based on the findings of your investigation, you must now make a strategic decision.
+This decision will, in turn, formally define your project's DoD for that character.

+You have three choices:

+- **Accept:** You determine the dataset's DoD is fit for your purpose.
+By choosing this, the dataset's DoD **becomes** your project's official DoD.

+- **Transform:** You find the data valuable but flawed for your needs.
+You decide to modify it (e.g., filter out "planned" roads).
+Your project's DoD is then defined by the **transformation rules** you create.

+- **Reject:** You conclude that the dataset's DoD is fundamentally incompatible with your project's needs, and no reasonable transformation is possible.
+You must then either search for other data or move to **Path B: Creating New Data**.

+---

+---

+### 3. Data Sourcing and Preparation

+In the Data Modelling phase, you finalized your DoD and chose your data strategy.
+Now, in the Data Sourcing phase, **you will execute that strategy** to build your clean and documented project database.

+_(The rest of your excellent, detailed text for this phase can follow here, as it's already perfectly structured around the "Accept," "Transform," and "Record" strategies.)_
 ### 1.2 Data Modelling:

    The project's **Universe of Discourse (UoD)** is the conceptual boundary of your analysis.
 It's the complete, informally defined list of **concepts** that are relevant to your scientific question.
 These concepts are the names we give to the raw **phenomena** we observe.